 This Southwest Nachos has some nice spicy kick on it.
 It’s a recipe I made right after my trip from Colorado.
 I learned that nachos are better when smothered with special hot sauce.
 I was used to having regular nachos with no spice, so this was a surprise to me.

-- 1 cup of minced beef, cooked in taco seasoning
+- 1 cup ground beef (minced beef) - cooked in taco seasoning

-- 2 tablespoons of homemade ranch for a dipping sauce
+- 2 tablespoons Ranch dressing - for dipping sauce

 - Roast the corn on a baking sheet, occasionally turning, until heated through and crisp-tender, about 15 minutes.

 - Let cool.
 Shuck corn and cut kernels from cobs.

 - Slice and fry yucca in a little olive oil using a cast-iron skillet.

 - On a microwave-safe plate, lay the yucca flat on the bottom.

 - Top the layered tortilla chips and yucca with the beef, bell peppers, jalapenos, corn and pickles.

 - Place the nachos under a broiler for about 2 to 3 minutes until the top is bubbly, then serve hot with your favourite beer.